joshtlalonde/SYSC3303-G27/Iteration-4/README.md

 ##### Scheduler.java
 - Edit the constant `NUMBER_OF_FLOORS` at the top of the file to desired number of floors

+## Files included:
+##### Elevator_State
+An enumeration file to enumerate the states of the elevator.

+##### Elevator
+Holds Elevator state based control object.
+Holds the Elevator boundary objects.

+##### ElevatorGUI
+Holds the GUI for the elevator subsystem.

+##### ElevatorPacket
+Holds the application logic object to enable communication between the scheduler and elevator.

+##### Floor
+Holds the Floor periodic control object.
+Holds the Floor boundary objects.
+Holds the UserInput entity object.

+##### FloorPacket
+Holds the application logic object to enable communication between the scheduler and floor.

+##### Scheduler_State
+An enumeration file to enumerate the states of the scheduler.

+##### Scheduler
+Holds the Scheduler state based coordinator control object.

+##### Unit Tests
+A test for all classes within the project are in the `tests` folder.
+The names of the tests match the class name that they are testing

 # In-depth description about each file and their roles:
 ##### Diagrams